Hasan-Kalzi/Kattis-Python3/TOP-10.md

-# The 10 fastest solutions in Python 3 or Python 2
+# My solutions between the 10 fastest solutions in Python 3 or Python 2

 These are links to problem statics where my name appears on the top 10 list in Python 3 or Python 2:
 1. [99 Problems](https://open.kattis.com/problems/99problems/statistics) - py2